15 Best Movies About Strong Women (Female-Led Films Worth Watching)

 Mulan (1998 & 2020) – Dir.
 Tony Bancroft / Niki Caro

-Two takes, one truth: Mulan shows us what honour, courage, and defiance look like.
-Not just for her family - but for herself.
+Two takes, one truth: Mulan shows us what honour, courage, and defiance look like - not just for her family, but for herself.
+The 1998 original remains the definitive version.

 Legally Blonde (2001) – Dir.
 Robert Luketic

 Elle Woods is underestimated, overachieving, and always in control of her story.
-She proves that you can be soft and smart - and you don’t have to choose.
+She proves that you can be soft and smart, and you don't have to choose.
+Funnier and sharper than people give it credit for.

 Thelma & Louise (1991) – Dir.
 Ridley Scott